THE COWEN INSIGHT

 A global supply-demand imbalance for software developers is a key issue among corporates & investors, and it’s apt to persist as enterprise digital transformation endeavors become more pervasive.
 While talent constraints are well publicized, we dive below the surface to offer investors data & insights across both established & emerging talent hubs, and we believe this is the most comprehensive analysis available in the market today.

-Higher-valued developer scarcity reinforces demand durability for digital engineering (DE) services vendors, though structural growth views remain an active bull vs. bear debate.
+Higher-valued developer scarcity reinforces demand durability for DE services vendors, though structural growth views remain an active bull vs. bear debate.
 While near-term macro concerns yield pockets of client pressure, we see ample demand supporting medium-term expansion at higher structural levels and believe premium valuations across the group are durable.
 In our view, the winners will have established operating scale across multiple regions, leverage active co-curricula programs to cultivate sustained talent pipelines, and utilize more distributed operating models and innovative developer productivity initiatives.

 The requisite skills to enable next-gen application development (ADM) are in short supply, and our analysis suggests that the gap may widen to ~5.3MM developers by 2026, setting up an environment where elevated wages and commensurate pricing power for high-value services will remain over the medium term.
 This is particularly true in DE services.